bottlenoselabs/sokol-cs/README.md

 Additionally, if at any time you wish to re-generate the bindings, simple run `bash ./bindgen-csharp.sh`.

-## Developers: "Hello, world!" of computer graphics
+## Run: "Hello, world!" of computer graphics

 The most basic example of rendering a triangle in clip space using your GPU.